Voting Rules for Accurate Democracy Legislation Systems. fair-share rules Funding Projects.

 self-interest was bad morals; we know now that it is bad economics.”

-1) FDR, 2) Boris Yeltsin, 3) Ronald Reagan, 4) Tom DeLay ?
+1) FDR, 2) Ronald Reagan, 3) Vladimir Putin, 4) Tom DeLay ?

-The Super-Conducting Super Collider was a controversial multi-billion dollar project in the 1980s.
-This effort to build the world's largest cyclotron was supported by a majority of Congress for a few years -- then terminated.
-The only things left are drawings and a huge, "billion-dollar" hole in the ground.
-Enthusiasts might be more circumspect about starting such projects if they could not spend the opposition's share the budget.
-And they should have the power finish their projects with their own share the budget.
+The Super-Conducting Super Collider was a hotly debated project in the 1980s.
+This effort to build the world's largest cyclotron was supported by a majority of Congress for a few years – then terminated.
+The only things left were partial plans and a huge, “billion-dollar hole in the ground”.

 A Democratic Solution

-Better allocation methods are now available.
-The tally is tedious but the job of marking a ballot is easy: Simply grade the proposals: "These are A plus efficient, those are C plus efficient, and that one is a Z minus waste of money."
+“These are A plus efficient, those are C plus efficient, and that one is a Z minus waste of money.”
 That gives the vote counters enough information to tally fair-share rules.
-(Preference ballots with grades are easier than ranks when dealing with dozens of options.)
+(The easiest ballot lets a voter drag items up and down his list.)

-Fair-Share Spending
+Fair-Share Voting

-Merits of Fair-Share Spending
+Merits of Fair-Share Voting

 Fair-share allocation rules let geographic or other groups within a jurisdiction fund their own projects without new layers of taxes and administration.
 For example, in a city-wide vote, each neighborhood or interest group may fund a few school, park or road improvements.
 The city's taxes then pay for the projects as the School and Road Departments administer the contracts.
 Every neighborhood and interest group has its share of spending power; no one is shut out.
 This makes (hidden) empires less profitable.

 When the majority controls all discretionary spending, their last allocation adds little to their happiness.
 After they spend $900... on their favorite projects, the next $100... funds a low priority.
-But that same $100... could fund the top priority for a large minority -- making the minority much happier.
+But that same $100... could fund the top priority for a large minority — making the minority much happier.

 In economic terms, distributing a small amount of spending power increases the utility value purchased, and it distributes opportunities and incentives as well.
 In political terms, a more equitable distribution promotes legitimacy, compliance, and co-operation.
 The organization serves and appeals to more people.